ehawkins0631/Self_Assestment_Prediction-of-Normal-Butane-Volume-Percentage/README.md

     * Compare the advantages and disadvantages of each supervised learning algorithm.
     * Determine which Supervised Learning algorithm is best used for Normal-Butane-Volume-Percentage data set.
     * Use ensemble and resampling techniques to improve model performance.

+We were able to demonstrate our machine learning abilities.
+When resampling models to Predict of Normal Butane Volume Percentage, there was an accuracy score and confusion matrix for all three algorithms.
+And, we were able to simultaneously generate a classification resort for all three respective algorithms, we did a great job in regards to predicting Normal Butane Volume Percentage for the SMOTEENN algorithm.
+There is a confusion matrix and classification report.
+We used ensemble classifier to predict Normal Butane Volume Percentage.
+Proper implementation of accuracy score and confusion matrix for one algorithms.
+We were able to create a classification report and for one algorithms.
+We were able to sorting our list features, as well.
+The balanced accuracy score and the precision and recall scores for all our algorithms are described.

+Feature Importances:
+We also went ahead and calculated some feature importances, feature coefficients, and correlations to understand the relationships of the features among each other and with different model types.
+The feature importance functions such as model.coef_ and model.feature_importances_, along with naitive process knowlege of team group members, allowed for a systematic ranking of features.
+Though 54 of the original 56 features were left in the model, the feature importance ranking is a valuable output and will be used to further tune the model outside of the class project end date.

 - ETL: